The online marketplace industry is expanding rapidly. Forrester found that a third of all business in the United States flows through e-commerce.

 Average Order Value: Divide total transaction value by the total number of sales.

-Get Started on Your Online Marketplace Business Plan
+Get Started On Your Online Marketplace Business Plan

 Now that you’ve got the necessary information, all you need to do is apply it.
 Create your plan, build your marketplace, and start bringing in revenue.